 - 1 cup onions cut into long strips

 - 1 cup mushrooms washed and dried

-Prepare the marinade.
-Add the chopped green onion, garlic powder, Bragg (or soy sauce), oil, agave nectar, and vinegar to a food processor.
-Pulse for a few seconds until ingredients are combined, but are still a little on the chunky side.
-Pour a little bit of the marinade in the bottom of a baking dish.
-I used a pyrex 2-quart (7 X 11") dish.
-Then place tofu strips on top of the marinade.
-Cover with a bit more marinade and add another layer of tofu strips until you get to the top.
-I use a criss-cross pattern to lay the tofu to allow for maximum marinade coverage (MMC).
-MMC is important.
-There will be a test…next week!
+- To prepare the marinade, add the chopped green onion, garlic powder, tamari (or soy sauce), 1 tablespoon olive oil, agave nectar, and vinegar to a food processor.
+Pulse for a few seconds until ingredients are combined, but chunky.
+Pour a bit of marinade in the bottom of a baking dish followed by a layer of tofu strips.
+Drizzle more marinade and add another layer of tofu strips.
+Repeat until you're out of tofu and marinade.

-Place one bun on each strip of aluminum foil.
-Spread both sides of each bun with the Garlic Avocado Ailio.
-Now add several pieces of the Tofu Philly Cheesesteak slices to each hoagie bun and top with sautéed veggies, and 2-3 slices of the vegan cheese.
+- Place one bun on each strip of aluminum foil.
+Spread both sides of each bun with the some vegan mayo.
+Add several pieces of the Tofu Cheesesteak slices to each hoagie bun and top with sautéed veggies, and 2 slices of the vegan cheese.

-Wrap the sandwiches in the foil, place them in the oven and bake for 10 minutes or so.
+- Wrap the sandwiches in the foil, place them in the oven and bake for 10 – 15 minutes.

-If you don't eat them all, then store them in the fridge in the foil.
-That way when you're ready to eat, you simply put it in the oven and bake at 250 for 15 minutes or so until everything is nice and warm and melted again.
-Ahh, life is good.
+- If you don't eat them all, then store them in the fridge in the foil.
+That way when you're ready to eat, you simply put it in the oven and bake at 250 for 10 – 15 minutes until the sandwich is warmed through.